outlearn-content/angular/modules/unit-testing.md

 ### angular-mocks

-Angular also provides the module, which provides mocking for your tests.
+Angular also provides the ngMock module, which provides mocking for your tests.
 This is used to inject and mock Angular services within unit tests.
 In addition, it is able to extend other modules so they are synchronous.
 Having tests synchronous keeps them much cleaner and easier to work with.
-One of the most useful parts of ngMock is {@link ngMock.$httpBackend, which lets us mock XHR requests in tests, and return sample data instead.
+One of the most useful parts of ngMock is ngMock.$httpBackend, which lets us mock XHR requests in tests, and return sample data instead.